-The hbase.bucketcache.percentage.in.combinedcache is removed in HDP 2.3.4.
-To enable Kerberos for clusters with dual home network setting, each Apache HBase RegionServer must have its own key.
-See Installing HDP Manually.
+The hbase.bucketcache.percentage.in.combinedcache is removed in HDP 2.5.0.
 This simplifies the configuration of block cache.
-BucketCache configurations from HDP 2.2 will need to be recalculated to attain identical memory allotments in HDP 2.3.4.
-The L1 LruBlockCache will be whatever hfile.block.cache.size is set to and the L2 BucketCache will be whatever hbase.bucketcache.size is set to.
+BucketCache configurations from HDP 2.2 need to be recalculated to attain identical memory allotments in HDP 2.5.0.
+The L1 LruBlockCache is whatever hfile.block.cache.size is set to and the L2 BucketCache is whatever hbase.bucketcache.size is set to.